brianshih1/mini-container/mdbook/src/capabilities.md

 ### Theory

 Traditionally, processes run with either a full set of privileges granted by the root user or with a limited set of privileges granted by the process’s user and groups.

-However, sometimes a program needs to be run by an unprivileged user but be able to make privileged calls.
-In that case, the [suid bit](https://www.redhat.com/sysadmin/suid-sgid-sticky-bit) would be set on the file, which will cause the file to be executed by the user who owns the file.
+However, sometimes a program needs to be run by an unprivileged user but make privileged calls.
+One way to allow that is to set the [suid bit](https://www.redhat.com/sysadmin/suid-sgid-sticky-bit) on the file, which will cause the file to be executed by the user who owns the file.
 This makes the program susceptible to privilege escalation attacks.

 Linux Capabilities are introduced as a mechanism that allows a process to perform privileged operations without being granted superuser access.
 Rather than a single privilege, the superuser privilege is divided into distinct units known as capabilities.